-- There are approximately 7,000 children and youth in government care at any time in BC. - While many families support their children well into their 20s with a range of financial and emotional assistance, youth who age out of foster care are often left to fend for themselves. - 40% of homeless youth in BC have spent time in foster care. - Suicide is the second leading cause of death among youth in Canada, and Aboriginal youth are 5-6 times more likely to commit suicide than other youth.
-Gay and lesbian youth are 6 times more likely to commit suicide than straight youth.
+- There are approximately 6,000 children and youth in government care at any time in BC. - While many families support their children well into their 20s with a range of financial and emotional assistance, youth who age out of foster care are often left to fend for themselves. - 40% of homeless youth in BC have spent time in foster care.